Data Insights Help Kansas State Lay the Foundation for a Stronger Future

-As part of a larger engagement, K-State’s administration decided to bring in Huron’s team of strategic enrollment experts along with data analysts from Whiteboard Higher Education (Whiteboard), a firm that focuses on providing customized research and dynamic yield strategies for colleges and universities.
+As part of a larger engagement, K-State’s administration decided to bring in Huron’s team of strategic enrollment experts and analysts who focus on providing customized research and dynamic yield strategies for colleges and universities.

 Throughout the planning stages of the project, it became clear that K-State had a desire to stabilize its in-state enrollment and grow its out-of-state admissions.
 The articulation of that goal led the teams to invest in the creation of a strategy that helped the university to expand in both Kansas-based and nonresident markets.

 The Foundation of K-State's Approach: Data Clarity

 As a first step, Huron helped the institution analyze metrics to illustrate the behavior of K-State’s potential student population and benchmark it against its competition.They also helped K-State leaders better understand the nuances of price elasticity and yield.

 A lot of the challenges we faced were related to change management.
 That was the gift Huron brought to this project – an ability to facilitate conversations in a way that helped us get past our traditional siloed approach and suspicion of the data to deploy high-impact tactics other universities were already using.” — Ethan Erickson, Chief Financial Officer, Kansas State University